 50 cute baby names with holiday meanings

-Although it could be short for Caroline or other cognates, Carol can also serve as a standalone name meaning "joyous song" that has become synonymous with cheery groups of holiday serenaders.
-There's also Charles Dickens' "A Christmas Carol," which is probably the most famous holiday tale ever written.
+Although it could be short for Caroline or other cognates, Carol can also serve as a standalone name meaning “joyous song” that has become synonymous with cheery groups of holiday serenaders.
+There’s also Charles Dickens’ “A Christmas Carol,” one of the most famous holiday tales ever written.

 The first English baby born in the Americas arrived on Aug.
 18, 1587, and she was named Virginia.
 Long associated with virginity—the Southern state is named after the Virgin Queen—Virginia also harkens to the Virgin Mary, the biblical mother of Jesus.
 The famous 1897 New York Sun editorial “Yes, Virginia, There is a Santa Claus” remains one of the most widely published holiday sentiments.